BrendenEum/motorVAE/README.md

 Key Arguments

 - Use `--data_dir {path}` to set the location of your training images (default evox_64x64_1).
-- Use `--dataset {64x64_1}` to append the name of the dataset to the names of output folders.
 - Use `--img_size 64` to set the final image resolution (default 64).
-- Use `--model_path {path/fn.pth}` to save/load the model as a .pth file (default pwd/vae_model.pth).

 What Do You Want To Do

 - Use `--train` to train the VAE from scratch.
 - Use `--resume` to resume training from last checkpoint.
 Cannot be used with `--train`.
-- Use `--reconstructions` to see reconstructions.
+- Use `--reconstructions` to save visualizations of reconstructions.
+Randomly selects 10 images to reconstruct, and saves as one file.
 Only requires `--train` the first time.
-- Use `--traversals` to see latent space traversals.
+- Use `--traversals {img.png}` to see visualization of latent space traversals.
+Specify the image you'd like to do this with.
+Saves in latent_traversals/ subfolder, with one file per dimension.
 Only requires `--train` the first time.
 - Use `--extract_latent` to save latent vectors for external analysis.
+Latent vectors are actually matricies: rows are latent dimensions, columns are for each image in dataset.
+Saves two numpy files: mean and log_variance.
 Only requires `--train` the first time.
-- Use `--sample` to generate random samples from the latent space.
+- Use `--sample` to generate 25 images using random samples from the latent space.
+Saves as one file.
 Only requires `--train` the first time.
-- Use `--interpolate {img1} {img2}` to interpolate between the two images.
+- Use `--interpolate {img1.png} {img2.png}` to interpolate between the two images.
 Use `--interpolate_steps {#}` with this to specify how many steps you'd like to take between image 1 (z1 in latent space) to image 2 (z2 in latent space).
+Saves as one file.

 Parameters

 - Use `--latent_dim 128` to control the size of your latent space (default is 128).
 Larger values capture more details but may be harder to train.
-- Use `--kld_weight 0.005` to balance reconstruction quality versus latent space regularity (default is 0.005).
-Lower values -- like 0.001 -- prioritize reconstruction quality, while higher values -- like 0.01 -- create a more structured latent space.
+- Use `--max_kld_weight 0.5` to balance reconstruction quality versus latent space regularity.
+We are using a scheduler, so KLD weight starts at 0.01 (to focus on reconstruction), then increases linearly to 0.5 (to emphasize latent space structure).
 - Use `--adv_weight 1.0` to control the weight of the adversarial loss term in the loss function.
 - Use `--recon_sample_weight 0.7` to adjust weight for reconstruction vs sample discrimination (reconstruction w, sample 1-w).
 - Use `--learning_rate 0.0001` to control how quickly the model learns (default 0.0001).
 Too high might cause instability, but too low might make training super slow.
 - Use `--batch_size 128` to deal with memory constraints (default 32).
 Smaller batches help with limited memory, but higher batches speed up training.
 - Use `--epochs 112` to set the number of times the dataset is worked through (default 100).
 More epochs generally gives better results, but takes longer to train.

+Optional Arguments

+- Use `--out_dir {output subfolder}` to name the subfolder in outputs/.
+Leaving this blank will automatically give you a detailed subfolder name.
+- Use `--model_path {path/fn.pth}` to save/load the model as a .pth file.
+Leaving this blank will automatically give you a detailed file name.

 ## Run it as a job on the cluster